Hume Dam: Hume Weir Football Club

-The Hume Weir FC was established in 1921, mainly from footballers working on the construction of the new weir and the club initially played in the Albury & Border Football Association from 1921 to 1923, wearing black and white striped jumpers.
+The Hume Weir FC was established in 1921, mainly from footballers working on the construction of the new weir.
+The club initially played in the Albury & Border Football Association from 1921 to 1923, wearing black and white striped jumpers.
 Andrew Mafferzoni was the club's initial coach in 1921 and they played at the "Weir Ground".
 Hume Weir won the Albury & Border FA premiership in 1922 and 1923.

-In 1924, Hume Weir joined the Ovens and Murray Football League (O&MFL) and played there until 1929, with Percy Jones kicking 104 goals for Hume Weir in 1928 before being lured to Geelong in 1929.
+In 1924, Hume Weir joined the Ovens and Murray Football League (O&MFL) and played there until 1929.
+Percy Jones kicked 104 goals for Hume Weir in 1928 before being lured to Geelong in 1929.
 As part of being admitted into the O&MFL in 1924, Hume Weir agreed to play their home games at the Wodonga Racecourse Oval.
 Hume Weir were runners up to Wangaratta in 1925 and were coached by Tim Archer.
 In 1927, Hume Weir played their home games at Wodonga Park.

-In 1930 Hume Weir merged with Ebden Rovers Football Club to become the Weir United Football Club.
-Weir United went onto win the 1930 and 1931 O&MFL premierships.
+In 1930, Hume Weir merged with Ebden Rovers Football Club to become the Weir United Football Club.
+Weir United won the 1930 and 1931 O&MFL premierships.

-In 1933 East Albury Football Club and Weir United Football Club merged to become the Border United Football Club (Albury based) and wore green and white jumpers and lost the 1933 O&MFL grand final to Wangaratta and also lost the 1935 O&MFL grand final to Rutherglen.
+In 1933, East Albury Football Club and Weir United Football Club merged to become the Border United Football Club (Albury based).
+They wore green and white jumpers.
+They played in and lost the 1933 O&MFL grand final to Wangaratta.
+In 1935, they lost the O&MFL grand final to Rutherglen.

-Then in 1936, Border United FC (Albury based) would merge with the Albury Football Club and be known as Albury FC.
+In 1936, Border United FC (Albury based) merged with the Albury Football Club and became known as Albury FC.

-Albury FC then played in the 1937, 1939 and 1940 O&MFL grand finals.
-Then, immediately after the World War II recess, Albury played in the 1946, 1947 and 1948 O&MFL grand finals.
+Albury FC played in the 1937, 1939 and 1940 O&MFL grand finals.
+Immediately after the World War II recess, Albury played in the 1946, 1947 and 1948 O&MFL grand finals.